nnngrach/AnyGIS_maps/README.md

 ### Get tile by tile coordinates

-You can also find tile by coordinates:
+You can also find tile by it's coordinates in decimal format:

 ```
-thisSiteName / MapName / longitude / latitude / zoomLevel
+Host / MapName / longitude / latitude / zoomLevel
 ```
 [https://anygis.herokuapp.com/Wikimapia/56.062293/37.708244/10](https://anygis.herokuapp.com/Wikimapia/56.062293/37.708244/10)

-### Get list of maps
+### Get maps list

-To get full list of maps sources follow this:
+To get MapName patameter you have to open a list of map sources:

 [https://anygis.herokuapp.com/list](https://anygis.herokuapp.com/list)